May 28, 2026

 Perceptions of Street Criminals

 The stereotypical street criminal may be thought of as an inherently “bad” individual who commits criminal acts purposefully to harm another person.
-One of the elements of most street crimes is that the criminal had the necessary “intent” to harm another person.
+One element of most street crimes is that the criminal had the necessary “intent” to harm another person.

 Additionally, the news media frequently cover and highlight street crime.
 Blue-collar crime is generally easier to understand and form an opinion about.
 The public usually has a disproportionate view of how prevalent street crime is compared to white-collar crime.